balenaltd/handbook/Setting-up-the-Development-Environment.md

 ### Hotfixes
+**11/10/2016:**

-  **11/10/2016:** There's currently an outstanding PR to fix an installation ordering issue for building `docker`.
+1. There's currently an outstanding PR to fix an installation ordering issue for building `docker`.
 You'll need to carry out the following as part of the install:
    ````
    git clone https://github.com/resin-io/resin-containers
    cd resin-containers
    git checkout devenv-qemu-script-fix
    ````
    `vagrant up` can then be run as normal.
-   Finally, when everything has completed, `vagrant ssh` into the running VM and do the following:
+2. By default, the Image Maker will attempt to use the FakeS3 container to retrieve slug images from.
+There are issues with this (see [here]()).
+It's recommended to ensure the Image Maker uses the local filesystem to allow working with both lists from Staging and native devices:
    `etcdctl set /resin/img/storage-driver 'fs'`

 # Overview